 8. Get Groupon Discounts for Tours and More

 “Always check Groupon for deals on things to do in Hawaii at a much cheaper rate,” Schuman said.
 “Hawaiian companies have been using it a lot recently.”
 Listed bargains that have recently been on the site include a shark cage-diving encounter for $91 per person and parasailing for just $46.
 Groupon offers usually are available for a limited time, so buy them when you see them.
 There also are offers for food and drinks, hot yoga and more.

 Save money on food by prepping some of your own.
 With seven locations on the Hawaiian Islands — four on Oahu alone — it’s easy to get what you need to slash your food bill with sandwich fixings and snack foods.
 Six of the seven stores offer fuel, making it more affordable to tour the islands if you use a rental car.

 10. Ride the Bus

 When visiting Honolulu, avoid spending time looking for parking by hopping on board “The Bus,” the area’s public transit system.
 Download “Da Bus2” smartphone app to see real-time information about where the nearest bus is and take a virtual tour to understand what you’ll see on its route.
-Transfers aren’t available, so buy a one-day pass for $5.50 to hop on and off at your leisure.
+Transfers aren’t available, so buy a one-day pass for $5.50 for adults and $2.50 for children — to hop on and off at your leisure.
 Discounts are available for senior citizens, youths and those with disabilities.